vaitahavya/SVinfra/UPLOAD_GUIDE.md

-# 📁 Simple Upload Guide - SV Infra Developers
+# 📁 Simple Upload Guide - SV Infra Projects

 ## 🎯 What You Need to Upload